cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 ~~~
 {: .language-python}

-For the nominal samples, it os this snippet which introduces the scale variation which might have been included earlier (this is the case for the `wjets` above):
+For the nominal samples, it is this snippet which introduces the scale variation which might have been included earlier (this is the case for the `wjets` above):

 ~~~
 if variation == "nominal":